 Can the porcelain enamel on cast iron bathtubs chip?
 The enamel coating on cast iron bathtubs is exceptionally resistant to chipping, but if you drop something heavy or sharp onto it, there’s a possibility it will chip.
 Fortunately, it’s easy to fix chips with very inexpensive products like the Magic Porcelain 2 Part Epoxy Chip Fix.

 Where can you buy cast iron bathtubs?
 Cast iron bathtubs are available at kitchen and bathroom supply stores, home improvement stores like HomeDepot and Lowe’s, and online on Amazon, Wayfair, and Overstock.

 Who can I hire to install a cast iron bathtub?
 When you buy a cast iron bathtub from HomeDepot, they offer professional installation as an additional service.
-However, if you buy a bathtub online or from a store that doesn’t offer an installation package, you’ll have to hire a local plumber to install it.
-The cost of installation will range from $1000 to $4,500 depending on where you live, the type of bathtub, and modifications you need.
+However, if you buy a bathtub online or from a store that doesn’t provide an installation package, you’ll have to hire a local plumber to install it.
+The cost of installation will range from $1000 to $4,500 depending on where you live, the type of bathtub, and the modifications you need.
 You can get quotes from plumbers in your area for free on HomeAdvisor.com.